PLANTAR FASCIITIS in NYC

 When conservative, medicinal, and non-surgical treatments fail and pain persists, plantar fasciitis surgery is often necessary.

 Three different methods of surgery exist for plantar fasciitis.
-Dr. Bhalja will assess which is best suited for you.
+Dr. Mehta will assess which is best suited for you.

 Plantar fascia release involves making small cuts into a small fraction of the fibers that make up the fascia.
 This releases the tension in the ligament.
 Thus, a minimally invasive approach is possible that includes less post-operative pain and faster healing with a small surgical scar.